HsiangHung/Machine_Learning_Note/ML_application/Observability/README.md

 # Observability

+## Monitoring vs Observability

+Monitoring is about tools that gather predefined sets of information about the state of each system element, while observability is about solutions that help us explore the monitoring output and discover problems we may not already know.

 **Logs**, **metrics**, and **traces** are often known as the three pillars of observability (sometimes we generalize it as MELT, where E is event).
 While plainly having access to logs, metrics, and traces doesn’t necessarily make systems more observable, these are powerful tools that, if understood well, can unlock the ability to build better systems.